Restream/reindexer-py/README.md

 Creates a new query and return the query object to processing

 #### Arguments:
-    namespace (string): A name of a namespace
+    namespace (string): The name of the namespace

 #### Returns:
     (:obj:`Query`): A new query